-Statements Of Net Assets And Statements Of Revenues, Expenses, And Change In Net Assets
+Statements of Net Position And Statements of Revenues, Expenses, and Change in Net Position

 One of the most important questions asked about the institution's finances is "Is St. Petersburg College Collegiate High School, as a whole, better or worse off as a result of the year's activities?"
-The statements of net assets and the statements of revenues, expenses, and change in net assets report information on the institution as a whole and on its activities in a way that helps answer this question.
-When revenues and other support exceed expenses, the result is an increase in net assets.
-When the reverse occurs, the result is a decrease in net assets.
+The statements of net position and the statements of revenues, expenses, and change in net position report information on the institution as a whole and on its activities in a way that helps answer this question.
+When revenues and other support exceed expenses, the result is an increase in net position.
+When the reverse occurs, the result is a decrease in net position.
 The relationship between revenues and expenses may be thought of as St. Petersburg College Collegiate High School's operating results.

-These two statements report the Collegiate High School's net assets and change in them.
-You can think of the Collegiate High School's net assets, the difference between assets and liabilities, as one way to measure the institution's financial health or financial position.
-Over time, increases or decreases in the institution's net assets are one indicator of whether its financial health is improving or deteriorating.
+These two statements report the Collegiate High School's net position and change in them.
+You can think of the Collegiate High School's net position, the difference between assets and liabilities, as one way to measure the institution's financial health or financial position.
+Over time, increases or decreases in the institution's net position are one indicator of whether its financial health is improving or deteriorating.

-The statements of net assets and the statements of revenues, expenses, and change in net assets include all assets, liabilities, revenues, and expenses using the accrual basis of accounting, which is similar to the accounting used by most private-sector institutions.
+The statements of net position and the statements of revenues, expenses, and change in net position include all assets, liabilities, revenues, and expenses using the accrual basis of accounting, which is similar to the accounting used by most private-sector institutions.
 All of the current year's revenues and expenses are taken into consideration regardless of when cash is received or paid.
-Condensed statements of assets, liabilities, and net assets for the Collegiate High School at June 30, 2012, 2011 and 2010 are shown in the following table:
+Condensed statements of assets, liabilities, and net position for the Collegiate High School at June 30, 2013, 2012 and 2011 are shown in the following table: